 Admissions Criteria

-• A bachelor’s degree from an accredited US college or university, or equivalent international credential
+• A bachelor’s degree from an accredited U.S. college or university, or equivalent international credential

 • A minimum GPA of 3.0 on a 4.0 scale